Xangis/SampliTron/README.md

 On Linux, it will build but not produce sound (and the UI looks messed up).
 This may no longer be true -- test for yourself and let me know.

+#### OSX Issues / TODO

+The sound level meter does not work.

+The XPM icons don't look good.

+Resizing to 4 octaves doesn't shrink the window size.